 • Methadone only needs to be taken once per day.

 The study conducted by Dole and his team was repeated by others with similar results.
 Long term studies were also conducted, and those were pivotal in the FDA approval of the drug in 1972, which was when methadone started to become an official treatment option.

 “For nearly three decades, methadone hydrochloride (6-dimethylamino-4, 4-diphenyl-3-heptanone hydrochloride) has been the primary means of treating opiate addiction.
 Approved by the Food and Drug Administration (FDA) in 1947 for analgesic and antitussive uses, methadone was shown to be effective in treating opiate addiction in the mid-1960s and was approved by FDA for this use in late 1972.”

 Of interest is also the fact that Mary Jeanne Kreek developed a method to analyze and measure levels of opioids and methadone in the blood and tissue.
 It was this that enabled researchers to understand the long-acting properties of the drug.
 The team truly changed the way addiction is treated.

 Did They Do Enough?

 Today, MMT continues to be controversial.
 That said, it is also accepted as the most effective form of addiction treatment.
-Additionally, uptake continues to rise.
+Additionally, the trend and use of Methadone is increasing.

 “While the number of facilities with OTPs has remained constant at around 1,100 to 1,200 since 2003 (8 to 9 percent of all substance abuse treatment facilities), the number of clients receiving methadone on the survey reference date increased from about 227,000 in 2003 to over 306,000 in 2011.”